In-Fisherman - The World's Foremost Authority On Freshwater Fishing

 The Marabou Jig, according to Josh Douglasby Ned Kehde

 On Jan.
-20, we published our first of three Midwest Finesse columns that focus on how, when, and where smallmouth… more
+20, we published our first of three Midwest Finesse columns that focus on how, when, and where… more

 Yukon River Pikeby Chris Hoffman